jmitchell24/jpmitchell-ca/content/posts/halloween-2025.md

 ---
-title: "Here's my new game, Typo Mortis (Happy Halloween 2025)"
+title: "Here's my new game, Typo Mortis (Halloween 2025)"
 author: "James Mitchell"
 draft: false
 tags: fun
 date: 2025-10-29
-updated: 2025-10-29
+updated: 2025-11-25
 ---

 Autumn is my favourite time of year.
 I love the festivals, the harvest, the bright and colourful leaves.
 I also love Halloween, and to celebrate the day and also this amazing time of year, I made a little game called Typo Mortis.
 Its a typing game with a spooky twist.
 See if you can type Edgar Allen Poe's poem "The Raven" before you meet your grisly end!

 [Launch Typo Mortis](/halloween-2025-game.html)